Also known as: ctb pull-ups, ctb pull ups, chest-touch pullups, bar pull-ups

 What is Chest to bar pull ups?

-Chest to bar pull ups are a medium-difficulty vertical pulling exercise where you hang from a bar and pull until your chest contacts the bar.
-They primarily target the back (lats), biceps, and rear shoulders while requiring scapular control, grip strength, and core stability for controlled repetitions.
+Chest to bar pull ups are a pull-up variation where you pull until your chest reaches the bar.
+They primarily target the back (latissimus dorsi), biceps and shoulders and are medium difficulty, requiring greater range of motion and scapular control.

 How to Do Chest to bar pull ups

-1. Grip the bar: Use an overhand grip slightly wider than shoulder-width, thumbs wrapped, and hang with arms fully extended and shoulders relaxed before initiating the pull.
+1. Grip the bar: Use a pronated (overhand) grip slightly wider than shoulder-width, hang with arms fully extended and shoulders engaged to protect the joints.

 Muscle Groups